 Our new Eco-Councillors met for the first time last week.
 We introduced ourselves to each other and talked about the importance of the group.
 We made an action plan of the jobs we wanted to do throughout the year and set ourselves targets for the year ahead.
 We will meet regularly and share our learning and findings with the school community.
 Thank you.

-Now SATS are over, more children have joined the Eco-Group and are helping to improve the school grounds. this week they have been improving our Sensory Garden which is used by our youngest children.
+The Eco-Group are helping to improve the school grounds. this week they have been improving our Sensory Garden which is used by our youngest children.

 Wildflower Sowing at Everton Park

 May means wildflower sowing in Everton Park!

 A group of children from across the school were each given a bag of seed to sow wildflowers when they arrived bright and early at Everton Park.
 It was a beautiful warm and sunny morning for sowing wildflowers.
 The children had a fantastic time and can’t wait until they see the results of their hard work!

 Before Christmas we applied for a hedgrerow pack from the Woodland Trust.
 Mrs Brown has been e-mailed to let us know that they will be arriving this next week.
 Watch this space for more information!

 During March we were busy preparing our raised beds in the allotment so that we could plant our vegetables.

 There has been plenty of rain recently so we thought today would be a good day for planting during our lunchtime.

 We all took turns digging and planting under the close scrutiny of our school

 The Eco-Council visited Veolia Recycling Centre at Gilmoss.